© Unofficial Royalty 2024

 July 14, 1602 – Birth of Cardinal Jules Mazarin, favorite of King Louis XIV of France, born Giulio Raimondo Mazzarino in Pescina, Abruzzo Ultra, Kingdom of Naples, now in Italy

 Cardinal Mazarin was a favorite of King Louis XIV of France, and perhaps the most influential person in the French court at the time.
-Having served prominently in the court for several years during the reign of King Louis XIII, he was formally appointed Chief Minister by Queen Anne when she assumed the regency for her young son King Louis XIV, and Mazarin remained in that position until his own death in 1661.
+Having served prominently in the court for several years during the reign of King Louis XIII, he was formally appointed Chief Minister by Queen Anne when she assumed the regency for her young son King Louis XIV, and Mazarin remained in that position until he died in 1661.

 Unofficial Royalty: Cardinal Jules Mazarin, favorite of King Louis XIV of France